Diseases

 • Signs/Morbidity

+Paratuberculosis is characterised by a slow progressive wasting of the animal with or without (small ruminants) increasingly severe diarrhoea.
+It is an untreatable, intestinal disease of ruminants characterised by three stages.
+1. Calves are particularly susceptible and often ingest MAP from the first days of life.
+Some calves may be infectious in the first months of life (Corbett eta al., 2017).
+This is followed by a long latent period during which the animals are not clinically affected.
+2. During the latent period, animals remain clinically normal but then become infectious by intermittently excreting MAP in low numbers in their faeces.
+These asymptomatic carrier animals may be important sources of transmission.
+Animals in the subclinical stage of MAP infection show slightly lower milk production, feed efficiency and reproductive capabilities, and slightly higher susceptibility to other infectious diseases such as mastitis than uninfected cattle.
 3. Finally, clinical disease may occur.
-In cattle, this may be characterised by a profuse and persistent diarrhoea and weight loss, but often the clinical stage include a slowly progressing drop in milk production.
-In sheep and goats the only clinical signs may be weight loss.
-Large numbers of MAP are then be excreted in the faeces and possibly also in the milk and colostrum.
+In cattle, this may be characterised by a profuse and persistent diarrhoea and weight loss, but often the clinical stage includes a slowly progressing drop in milk production.
+In sheep and goats, the only clinical signs may be weight loss.
+Large numbers of MAP are then excreted in the faeces and possibly also in the milk and colostrum.
 Generally, there is a period of reduced milk output well before the animals begin to show signs of advanced disease which is inevitably fatal.
+In deer, the animals usually lose weight over a period of several months and mostly develop diarrhoea and eventually die.

 • Incubation period

-• It is unknown if the outcome of youth vs. adult infection is similar or different.
+It is unknown if the outcome of youth vs. adult infection is similar or different.

-• The role of the HPA axis (hypothalamic-pituitary-adrenal axis) is unknown.
-Various stressors appear to influence disease progression.
+The role of the HPA axis (hypothalamic-pituitary-adrenal axis) is unknown.

 • Mortality